CJPoltenovage/Semester-project-Computer-Architecture-/README.md

-A simulator built to detect and handle data hazards in a 5-stage RV32I pipeline.
+The purpose of a simulator built to detect and handle data hazards in a 5-stage RV32I pipeline.